 Business vs Company

-If you are engaged in an activity that earns you money on a continuous basis, you are said to be doing business.
+Though the terms business and company are used invariably in many places, there is some difference between them.
+This difference has to be understood carefully.
+If you are engaged in an activity that earns you money on a continuous basis, you are said to be doing a business.
 Whether you are running a retail shop or a wholesaler, whether you are a lawyer or a sportsperson, as long as you are making money out of your activity, and it is your career or profession, you are doing a business by selling goods or services.
 It does not matter whether you have registered yourself as a company or any other legal entity to have a legal sanctity for your business.
-Many people remain confused between a business and a company.
-There are indeed many differences between these two terms as will be explained in this article.
+Company, on the other hand, is a separate entity where you do your business.
+This is the basic explanation of the difference between a business and a company.
+Indeed, there are many differences between business and company that will be explained in this article.

 • On the other hand, starting as a company can be quite costly and time consuming.